 （Introduction to Sociolinguistics and Media Language）

 This is a new course designed for the First- and Second-year students who are interested in language, society and the media.
-We will continue to study some key concepts in sociolinguistics in order to understand how communication influences as well as is influenced by the social structure.
+We will first study some key concepts in sociolinguistics in order to understand how language is used in various social contexts.
 Examples of language use will be shown through TV programs, films, and the Internet.

 A reading packet will be given at the beginning of the semester.